ComCatLab/welcome-guide/docs/sources/tutorials/espresso_compilation.md

     !!! note

-        **Tip**: To speed up the installation, you can spawn an interactive job with multiple cores and run `make` in parallel.
+        To speed up the installation, you can spawn an interactive job with multiple cores and run `make` in parallel.
 For example, if you want to spawn a job with 16 cores, do the following: